mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 An engagement can take many shapes and forms.
-It can have a tightly bounded scope, like updating the runtime and dependencies of a given codebase, or a much broader and open ended one, as with continuous assessment of team processes and practices.
-Sometimes implementation work might be done in tandem with continuous assessment and counselling, too.
+It can have a tightly bounded scope, like updating the runtime and dependencies of a given codebase, or a much broader and open ended one, into architecture, engineering processes and practices.

-Whatever the scope, it needs to be clearly communicated as soon as it is known.
+Whatever the scope, the earliest it is clearly communicated, the better.

 People can become territorial over their work.
-Nobody likes someone looking over their shoulders nor receiving unsolicited advice.
-If there's a misunderstanding over the scope of our work, that's exactly how it'll feel to the client team.
+Nobody likes having someone unexpected looking over their shoulders, or receiving unsolicited advice.

+And iff there's a misunderstanding over the scope of our work, that's exactly how it'll feel to the client's team.

 ## During the engagement